 This module covers aspects of Statistics which are particularly relevant to insurance.
 Some topics (such as risk theory and credibility theory) have been developed specifically for actuarial use.
 Other areas (such as Bayesian Statistics) have been developed in other contexts but now find applications in actuarial fields.
-Stochastic processes of events such as accidents, together with the financial flow of their payouts underpin much of the work.
-Since the earliest games of chance, the probability of ruin has been a topic of interest.
-Outline Syllabus includes: Decision Theory; Bayesian Statistics; Loss Distributions; Reinsurance; Credibility Theory; Empirical Bayes Credibility theory; Risk Models; Ruin Theory; Generalised Linear Models; Extreme Value Theory.
+Indicative topics covered by the module include Bayesian Statistics; Loss Distributions; Reinsurance and Ruin; Credibility Theory; Risk Models; Ruin Theory; Generalised Linear Models; Extreme Value Theory.
 This module will cover a number of syllabus items set out in Subjects CS1 and CS2 – Actuarial Statistics published by the Institute and Faculty of Actuaries.

-This module appears in:
+This module appears in the following module collections.

 Method of assessment

-90% Examination, 10% Coursework
+80% Examination, 20% Coursework

 The intended subject specific learning outcomes.
 On successfully completing the module students will be able to:

-1 demonstrate probabilistic and statistical skills in solving financial problems;
+1.demonstrate probabilistic and statistical skills in solving financial problems;

-2 demonstrate enhanced conceptual skills and logical reasoning ability;
+2.demonstrate enhanced conceptual skills and logical reasoning ability;

-3 demonstrate a broad understanding of the range of application of statistics to financial processes.
+3.demonstrate a broad understanding of the range of application of statistics to financial processes;